 As well as sexual drive, testosterone helps regulate sexual function.
 Men suffering from low testosterone levels often suffer from erectile dysfunction.
 This can be damaging to your relationships and seriously effect confidence.
 Although short term solutions such as Viagra are available over the counter, testosterone replacement therapy is far likelier to have a long-term effect on your ability to get and maintain an erection.

 Your hormones help regulate the production and distribution of fat in the body.
 The ratio of testosterone to other hormones, when abnormally low, can cause extra mid-section fat to accumulate.
 Fat also metabolizes testosterone quickly, so the more fat you gain, the quicker your testosterone levels will drop.
-This is a somewhat viscous cycle.
+This is a somewhat vicious cycle.
 Weight gain is not always bad, and it is not always linked to low testosterone.
 However, if you find yourself suddenly gaining weight in conjunction with other hypogonadism symptoms it might be worth getting tested.

-Loss of Motivation Low testosterone can affect your desire to push yourself and achieve your goals.
+Low testosterone can affect your desire to push yourself and achieve your goals.
 This partially explains the shift in perspective that some men get in middle age, which can be very daunting.
 It can be hard to motivate yourself when you feel less sexually driven and less in control of your appearance.
 It is worth remembering, however, that changes in mindset are not always linked to your hormonal health.
 Mental health can also deteriorate or change as you grow older for other reasons.

 Get more stuff like this